bouveng/templ-woo-cats/README.md

 # templ-woo-cats
 Displays cats on the WooCommerce MyAccount page.

-Simple implementation of the cataas.com CAT APP.
+Simple implementation of the cataas.com CAT API.
 Requires Woocommerce.<br/>

 Api supports `$tag` for annotaded text.